Lexington120/Lexington120.github.io/_posts/2023-12-13-Post-Trust.markdown

 Result: you must trust and make assumptions
 However, there are ways to mitigate error related to false trust See if this is a field of study within information theory and do a literature review

+Introduce the concept of memory for humans (which everyone should be familiar with) - you can't hold in your head all proofs leading up the the work that you are currently doing - there must be trust at some point.